Skip to main content

 The cost of public water treatment, either for drinking water supply or wastewater discharge, can be a significant burden for municipalities, especially when the infrastructure is aged or inapprorpriately sized for the community it serves.
 An energy efficiency assessment is the first step to discovering cost-effective solutions by identifying potential cost and energy savings behaviors or upgrades.
 Typically, energy efficiency assessments cost could cost municipalities between $6,000 to $12,000.

-After an on-site or virtual facility assessment has been completed and energy use data gathered for benchmarking, SEDAC and/or ISTC will prepare a final assessment report.
-The final report will offer recommednations for energy efficiency improvements, approximate upfront costs for retrofits or upgrades, estimated return on investment information, and potential energy and financial savings.
+After an on-site or virtual facility assessment has been completed and energy use data gathered for benchmarking, a final assessment report is generated.
+The final report will offer recommendations for energy efficiency improvements, approximate upfront costs for retrofits or upgrades, estimated return on investment information, and potential energy and financial savings.